duranser/communication_interfaces/UART/README.md

 # UART
 UART (Universal asynchronous receiver-transmitter) is a data communication protocol for asynchronous serial communication.
 UART performs parallel-to-serial conversion on data received from a microprocessor, sends the data bits one by one, then performs serial-to-parallel conversion.
 The timing issue is handled by a start bit and stop bit(s).
 There is also an optional parity bit to determine whether the correct data is received [[1]](https://www.ti.com/lit/ug/sprugp1/sprugp1.pdf).

 UART baud rates are relatively slower than the microprocessors speed.
 Typical baud rates are 9600, 31250 and 115200 Hz.
-In order to sample the data bits properly, Rx driver uses faster bit rates, generally 8x or 16x times of the baud rate.
+In order to sample the data bits properly, Rx driver uses oversampling, generally 8x or 16x times of the baud rate.
 To increase the performance, most of the UART interfaces include a Tx (transmit) and a Rx (receive) FIFO buffers [[2]](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).

 ### UART Frame
 The UART frame is consists of: